 \section{Quantum Physical Reservoir Computing Approach for Open Quantum Systems}

-In the previous section, we demonstrated the QPRC approach's usefulness in enhancing conventional neural networks' performance in pattern recognition tasks.
-Here, we focus on extending this approach to deal with quantum mechanical problems.
-Specifically, we study the efficacy of the QPRC approach in understanding the dynamics of open quantum systems schematically presented in Fig. \ref{fig:Q2Qarch}.
+Up to now we have demonstrated that the QPRC approach can enhance the performance of conventional neural networks for pattern recognition tasks.
+Here, we focus on employing this approach to tackle quantum mechanical problems.
+Specifically, we explore the efficiency of the QPRC approach in determining the dynamics of open quantum systems, as schematically presented in Fig. \ref{fig:Q2Qarch}.
 Most often, it is impractical if not impossible to fully describe the dynamics of the combined quantum system of interest and environment in open quantum systems.
-Various approximations are deployed to model the influence of the environment's degrees of freedom on the system of interest evolution.
-However, these approximations also have some limitations.
-A standard approximation in the field is the Markov approximation; wherein there is a unidirectional dissipation of information from the system into the environment.
+Various approximations are imposed to model the influence of the environment's degrees of freedom on the system of interest evolution.
+However, these approximations can have significant limitations.
+For example, a standard approximation in the field is the Markov approximation, wherein one assumes a unidirectional dissipation of information from the system into the environment.
 This approximation is only valid when the environment relaxes on timescales much faster than the systems such that the system barely perturbs the environment, akin to a weak coupling limit assumption, and fails rapidly for opens systems in which the environmental degrees display finite-bandwidth, long correlation times, or strong spectral features (e.g., quantum emitters strongly coupled to photonic crystal, waveguide, or cavity radiation reservoirs; spin boson models in solid-state quantum optics; atoms in optical lattices with dissipative coupling~\cite{Jin2014,Hood2016,Yu2019,PhysRevX.12.021042,PhysRevA.104.012213,PhysRevA.95.013626}).